Milan

 The first continental Cipriani, in a neoclassical palazzo facing the Giardini Pubblici.

-Casa Cipriani Milano occupies a 19th-century palazzo restructured in 2023, the group's first European address.
-We enter a hall with 8-metre ceilings, veined white marble, Murano light fixtures, reissued Giò Ponti furniture.
-The rooms blend solid oak parquet, upholstered navy blue velvet headboards, beige travertin bathrooms.
+Casa Cipriani Milano occupies a 19th-century palazzo restructured in 2023, the group's first European address outside Venice.
+We step into a hall with 8-metre ceilings, veined white marble, Murano light fixtures, reissued Giò Ponti furniture.
+The rooms blend solid oak parquet, upholstered navy velvet headboards, beige travertin bathrooms.
 The spa spans two levels with hammam, Finnish sauna, Augustinus Bader treatment cabins.
 Rates from 1 350 € per night, international clientele, impeccable service.
-We recommend for a design weekend in Milan, the view over the public gardens compensates for the lack of rooftop ✨
+We recommend for a design weekend in Milan, the view over the public gardens compensates for the lack of a rooftop ✨

 What makes this hotel unique